Deepak-Venkateshvaran/portfolio/_pages/research.md

 author_profile: true
 ---

 My current research interests are two fold.
-First, I study the physics of soft organic and molecular materials for energy applications.
-Second, I develop and implement novel force-mapping techniques on the nanoscale for ambient high-resolution molecular imaging and for nanoscale mechanics.
+First, I study the physics of soft organic and molecular materials for thermal and mechanical energy harvesting applications.
+Second, I implement novel force-mapping techniques on the nanoscale for ambient high-resolution molecular imaging and for nanoscale mechanics.

 **Research Consortium**
 I run my research program jointly with collaborators in Stockholm, Sweden, namely [Prof Per Claesson](https://www.kth.se/profile/percl), [Dr Illia Dobryden](https://www.ri.se/en/person/illia-dobryden) and Dr Ki-Hwan Hwang, and through an academia-industry partnership with [Dr Vladimir Korolkov](https://uk.linkedin.com/in/vladimir-korolkov-26125452) at [Park Systems](https://www.parksystems.com/).
 Within Cambridge, I work closely with [Prof Ljiljana Fruk](https://www.fruk-lab.com/) and with [Dr Leszek J. Spalek](https://uk.linkedin.com/in/leszekspalek) to expand the systems we study to include biological matter.

-Others that I continue working with on funded projects include [Dr Guillaume Schweicher](https://chimpoly.ulb.be/guillaume-schweicher/), [Prof Pablo Padilla](https://mym.iimas.unam.mx/pablo/index.html), Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.
+This work is funded though research grants I hold from the Royal Society.

+In 2024, I will initiate a new program on molecular thermoelectrics with [Dr Guillaume Schweicher](https://chimpoly.ulb.be/guillaume-schweicher/) at the ULB in Belgium, funded through a Wiener Anspach Foundation research grant.

+A small part of my research program is completely blue skies.
+One example of this is to treat nanoscale topography information topologically, and apply novel tools such as Topological Data Analysis to evaluate atomic force microscopy images.
+This work is funded in part by the Royal Society and in part though UNAM in Mexico.
+It is conducted together with [Prof Pablo Padilla](https://mym.iimas.unam.mx/pablo/index.html), Mr Alberto Alcalá Alvarez and Mr Mateo Tonatiuh Rodríguez Cervantes.

-To paraphrase my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/), "As in life, so in academic career... people will come and go.
-Irrespective of their age, or their education, they will all leave an imprint on us, intellectual and behavioural.
+On the topic of people and teams, I paraphrase my late mentor [Prof B. S. Chandrashekar](https://artsci.case.edu/artsci-update-archive/b-s-chandrasekhar-former-dean-of-the-college-passes-away-at-93/), "As in life, so in academic career... people will come and go.
+Irrespective of their age, or their education level, they will all leave an imprint on us, intellectual and behavioural.
 Be a friend of the world, stay curious, and walk through life believing you have something to learn from all who cross your road."

 I very much live by these words.